Hewago Oea: International Cup and Gold Coast international scholarship

 At just 15 years of age, Oea was called up to play in the senior Papua New Guinea team for the 2017 Australian Football International Cup.
 In the grand final he kicked a crucial goal on the half-time siren helping the side to win its 3rd cup, and was named best on ground for his effort.
 He also achieved All-International honours during the tournament.

 Following the cup, Oea moved to Queensland to improve his chances of being drafted to the AFL, playing a handful of games at Colts level with the Broadbeach Australian Football Club on the Gold Coast where his brother Hapeo Bobogi (to the same parents) had been playing.
 Bobogi himself was also a Queensland Under 16 representative in 2016 and played alongside Hewago in the 2017 International Cup side however switched to rugby league in 2021.

 On the Gold Coast Hewago was billeted in Australia by AFLQ Gold Coast development co-ordinator Tim Searl and his wife Chris, Oea at the time spoke very little English as it was his third language.
 Against the Labrador Tigers, Oea kicked 5 goals and was named among the best afield.
 Shortly afterward he was selected in the Queensland Under 16 team for 2017, he continued the outstanding form kicking 5 goals against Tasmania and 4 goals against the Northern Territory.
 Oea was selected for the AFL Academy, graduating in 2019.

 Oea was signed to the Gold Coast Football Club Suns Academy in 2018 on an international scholarship giving the club first choice of him in the 2019 rookie draft, however he was overlooked in favour of gaelic footballer Luke Towey and decathlete Patrick Murtagh.
 Oea however achieved selection in the Allies Under 18 side that year.
 He competed in the 2018 QAFL grand final for Broadbeach against Palm Beach Currumbin and kicked three goals for his team that day.

 The Suns selected him as a Category B rookie in the 2020 AFL Draft.
 He was offered a one-year contract extension, along with Murtagh, in 2021.
-He spent a season developing in the Sun's NEAFL side including a Rising Star nomination in Round 6.
+He spent a season developing in the Suns' NEAFL side including a Rising Star nomination in Round 6.
 For his NEAFL performances, he was elevated to the club's Category B rookie list.
-He spent the first half of 2022 playing in the Sun's VFL side as a small forward.
+He spent the first half of 2022 playing in the Suns' VFL side as a small forward.
 Following consistent form in the VFL and a 3-goal game against Collingwood, Oea was called up to the senior side, initially as an emergency, then elevated to the interchange replacing Chris Burgess in the side due to the prevailing wet conditions.